-The HIM Computer Lab is generally available to students between 8:00 a.m. and 5:00 p.m. unless a class is in session or a scheduled meeting is being held there.
+The HIM Computer Lab is generally available to students between 8:00 a.m. and 5:00 p.m. unless a class is in session, or a scheduled meeting is being held there.

-- If the HIM Lab door is locked, proceed to the HIM Offices in Room 310B. - Do not eat or drink in the lab.
-No food or drink at computer work stations. - The reference material available for you to use in the lab must stay in the lab.
+- If the HIM Lab door is locked, notify the HIM department office. - Do not eat or drink in the lab.
+No food or drink at computer workstations. - The reference material available for you to use in the lab must stay in the lab.
 Please return this material to the shelves when you are done. - Do not adjust the thermostat in the room. - Do not move the computer equipment or desks. - The open lab times are made available for students to use as a place to study and work on course assignments and to use the computers.
 The area must be conducive to these activities.
 Students being excessively loud and disruptive may be asked to leave.